Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 It’s also worth being aware that if the sum in your ‘standard’ ISA amounts to £1,200 or less, you won’t need to open a split ISA Help to Buy account: you can simply transfer the money into any Help to Buy ISA.

-Can you have a Help to Buy ISA and a stocks and shares ISA?
+Help to Buy ISA plus a stocks and shares ISA

 Yes, you can open a Help to Buy ISA with a stocks and shares ISA from any year.
 In fact, opening an ISA of this type is another solution to consider if you have already opened or paid into a cash ISA and wish to open a Help to Buy ISA in the same tax year, as Stocks and Shares are not subject to the same tax benefits.